rec/gitz/doc/git-rotate.rst

 DESCRIPTION
 ===========

-Change the current branch by rotating through all the branches for this repo in the order given by the `git branch` command
+Rotate through the branches in a repo, one at a time, in the order given by the `git branch` command.

+If x is a number, ``git-rotate x`` rotates x branches forward, and ``git-rotate -x`` rotates x branches forward.

+Great for quickly browsing all the branches one at a time.

 EXAMPLES
 ========

 ``git rotate``
+``git rotate 1``
-    Rotate to the next branch
+    Rotates to the next branch

 ``git rotate 3``
-    Rotate 3 branches ahead
+    Rotates 3 branches ahead

 ``git rotate -1``
 ``git rotate -``
-    Rotate 1 branch backward
+    Rotates 1 branch backward